Why I Teach

 This year will be my 14th year teaching math and my first year teaching in the San Francisco Unified School District.

 I loved teaching in Oakland for the past 13 years.
 I taught for 10 years at Oakland High School.
 While there, I work closely with the OHS Environmental Science Academy.
 Prior to teaching high school, I taught 6th, 7th, and 8th math grade for three years in East Oakland and at a private school.

 While at Oakland High I was Math Department Chair and the Technovation and the Technology Club sponsors.
 While in OUSD I was a Math Teacher Leader and Technology Teacher Leader.
 I was the also web master for the Oakland Education Association from 2010 to 2014 and was an OEA union rep from 2010 to 2015.

 I have a BA in Pure Math from the University of California at Berkeley.
 While at Cal, I led a statistics workshop for the football team through the Athletic Department's Study Center (Go Bears!).
 I was also an undergraduate assistant for the PDP Calculus 1A and 1B intensified sections.
 I worked with the Hands on Universe Program at Lawrence Berkeley National Laboratory, and studied dance at the Ailey School in NY, NY.
 Before teaching, I worked in finance at Barclays Global Investors in SF, CA (which has been acquired by Black Rock).

 While working in finance, I volunteered at San Quintin State Prison teaching GED math.
 I then obtained my teaching credential from California State University East Bay.
 Through IISME Summer Fellowships I wrote math curriculum for CK-12.

-Ballet and modern dance classes, cooking, sewing, opera, solving math problems, sightseeing, travel, hiking, the beach, attending mass and spending time with friends and family.
+Ballet and modern dance classes, cooking, sewing, opera, solving math problems, sightseeing, travel, hiking, the beach, and spending time with friends and family.